Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks: model

-Turning to the $z$-dependent part of the action, the only point of subtlety is about the phase of $z^i$.
-With the background (\ref{vortex1}), (\ref{vortex2}), the parallel transport of $z^i$ in a full circle around the origin (or the location of the vortex) gives $z^i \rightarrow e^{2 \pi i/ N} z^i$.
-(The phase may also be viewed as the Aharonov-Bohm phase acquired by $z^i$ in a circuit around the vortex.)
-Seemingly, $z^i$ are not single-valued, but notice that the phase can be removed or canceled by an $SU(N)$ transformation in its center $\mathbb{Z}_N$.
-Since states are $\mathbb{Z}_N$-invariant there is no difficulty associated with this behavior.
+Turning to the $Z_{\rm qu}^i$-dependent part of the action, the only point of subtlety is about the phase of $Z_{\rm qu}^i$.
+With the background of Eqs. (\ref{vortex1}) and (\ref{vortex2}), the parallel transport of $Z_{\rm qu}^i$ in a full circle around the origin (or the location of the vortex) gives $Z_{\rm qu}^i \rightarrow e^{2 \pi i/ N} Z_{\rm qu}^i$.
+The phase may also be viewed as the Aharonov-Bohm phase acquired by $Z_{\rm qu}^i$ in a circuit around the vortex.
+While the $Z_{\rm qu}^i$ are not single-valued, this phase can be removed by an $SU(N)$ transformation in its center $\mathbb{Z}_N$.